 encouraging natural predators that will eat pests;

 introducing companion crops to confuse pests and improve fertility;

 sowing oilseed rape early to give it a head-start before pests appear;

-- improving monitoring of pests so that pesticides are only used when needed (instead of using seed treatments as an insurance measure)
+- improving monitoring of pests so that pesticides are only used when needed (instead of using treated seed as an insurance measure against future problems)

 leaving a longer gap (rotation) between sowings of the same crop, to reduce pests and disease.